 class.
 Participation in the classroom discussions will be graded.

 Target AudienceThis course is aimed at graduate students in archaeology who wish to

 pursue a career in Late Iron Age or Roman field archaeology.
 Students in

 Ancient studies or Ancient history specializing on Rome may take this

 Additional InformationThe course will be taught in English.
 Most course literature will be in

-English, but incidentally you may be asked to read a paper in another
+English as well, but you may be asked to read some shorter papers in